 Because of all the processes required to acquire a home through financing, everything is slower.
 The longer it takes, the higher the real estate agent’s fee will be, and in the end, it all has to come out of the seller’s pocket.

 Also, the seller is not obligated to spend significant money on repairs or maintenance by having the peace of mind that the house will probably go through an appraisal or inspection.

-Can you refute the sale of a house with these conditions?
+Can you cancel the sale of a house under these conditions?